Registered Traveler: Clear

-On August 5, 2008, the laptop was found in the same room where it went missing.
-Officials are currently investigating whether any personal data was accessed as well as the circumstances of the reappearance.

-On June 22, 2009, Clear announced they would cease operations effective immediately, citing an inability of Verified Identity Pass, Inc to obtain necessary financing.
-The entire contents of Clear's Web site was removed and most pages redirected to this simple statement:

-Clear Lanes Are No Longer Available.

-At 11:00 p.m.
-PST on June 22, 2009, Clear will cease operations.
-Clear’s parent company, Verified Identity Pass, Inc. has been unable to negotiate an agreement with its senior creditor to continue operations.

-On July 6, 2009 Two law firms filed a class-action lawsuit on behalf of customers of Clear’s parent company, Verified Identity Pass, Inc that suddenly shut down on June 22.

-The lawsuit was filed in the U.S. District Court for the Southern District of New York against Verified Identity Pass Inc., by Schneider Wallace Cottrell Brayton Konecky LLP and Kaplan Fox.
-The suit claims that by ceasing operations and not offering refunds, VIP committed conversion, fraud, breach of contract, negligence and unjust enrichment.
-Additional lawsuits since have focused upon demanding the return or destruction of personal information, social security numbers, credit card numbers, fingerprints and iris scans in addition to refunding membership fees.
+On July 6, 2009, two law firms filed a class action lawsuit on behalf of customers of Clear's parent company, Verified Identity Pass.
+The lawsuit was filed in the U.S. District Court for the Southern District of New York against Verified Identity Pass Inc. by Schneider Wallace Cottrell Brayton Konecky LLP and Kaplan Fox.
+It claimed that by ceasing operations and not offering refunds, VIP committed conversion, fraud, breach of contract, negligence, and unjust enrichment.
+Additional lawsuits focused on demanding the return or destruction of personal information, Social Security and credit-card numbers, fingerprints, and iris scans and refunding membership fees.